 Ralph Sarkis

-I am a PhD student in theoretical computer science at LIP (ENS de Lyon) working under the supervision of Matteo Mio, Valeria Vignudelli and Russell Harmer.
-I have a masters in theoretical computer science from ENS de Lyon and a B.Sc. in Mathematics and Computer Science from McGill University.
-My main interests are category theory, theory of computation and logic, but I am also an amateur of abstract algebra and algorithm design.
-My non-academic interests include but are not limited to playing squash, vegan cooking, programming (Python and JavaScript mostly), watching YouTube and playing Spikeball.
+I am a postdoctoral fellow in computer science at PPLV (University College London).
+I recently successfully defended my PhD thesis in theoretical computer science at LIP (ENS de Lyon), supervised by Matteo Mio and Valeria Vignudelli.
+Here are the slides and manuscript.
+I also have a masters in theoretical computer science from ENS de Lyon and a B.Sc. in Mathematics and Computer Science from McGill University.
+My main interests are category theory, theory of computation and logic.
+My non-academic interests include but are not limited to playing squash, vegan cooking, programming (Python and JavaScript mostly), watching YouTube, and playing Spikeball.

 Contact: msg@firstname.lastname.cc